virtual-world-framework/vwf-web/_includes/docs/install.md

 -->
 Download and install [TortoiseGit](https://code.google.com/p/tortoisegit/wiki/Download).

-Clone the VWF repo into a folder of your choosing (we'll assume you named it "vwf").
+Clone the VWF repo into a folder of your choosing (we'll assume you named it *vwf*).

 Install [Node.js](http://nodejs.org/).

-Launch a command prompt and navigate to your "vwf" folder.
+Launch a command prompt and navigate to your *vwf* folder.

 Edit npm configuration settings:

-    npm config set strict-ssl false
     npm config set registry http://registry.npmjs.org/

 Note: You may also need to set a proxy if required by your network:

+    npm config set strict-ssl false
     npm config set proxy http://yourproxy.com:80
     npm config set https-proxy http://yourproxy.com:80